 b.
 The Total Playing Area (TPA) is defined by B2, B6, H2 and H6, which are located 1 m inside the perimeter of the court.
 Where there is no perimeter, these points will be halfway between the court being measured and the neighbouring court, or 7.5 m wide of the middle of the net (whichever is the greater).

 c.
 The Principal Playing Area (PPA) is 15.0 m wide (parallel to the net) and 30.0 m long.
 The middle of the net shall coincide with the centre of the PPA.
 The PPA is defined by C3, C5, G3 and G5.

 Figure 5.
 Schematic of method for measuring a hollow or a bump or ridge.

 Calculation of results

-Record the location, magnitude and direction of all deviations outside the recommended limits.
-The test value is the number of such deviations outside the recommended limits for the surface type.
+Record the location, magnitude and direction (bump or dip) and orientation of all deviations outside the recommended limits.
 If any such deviation occurs in both test directions (parallel to and at right angles to the net), it should only be counted once.
 Deviations exceeding 1 m in length shall be counted per metre, or part thereof.
 For example a deviation (above the recommended limit) 2.5 m long shall equate to three deviations.
 The test value is the number of deviations outside the recommended limits for the surface type.

 Refer to Table 4.